autopticio/catalog/README.md

 ## Getting started with programmable assessments
 Autoptic PQL is a functional language for time series data analysis.
-Here is a simple example with Amazon CloudWatch.
+Here is an example program for Amazon CloudWatch.
 ```
 //query cloudwatch and get instance CPU utilization for the last hour
 where(@cw_aws)
-.what("MetricName='CPUUtilization';InstanceId='i-a0f8880d7a4d502db'; Namespace='AWS/EC2'")
+.what("MetricName='CPUUtilization';InstanceId='*'; Namespace='AWS/EC2'")
 .when(1h)
         .request($where[0];$what[0];$when[0]).as($ts_cpu)

 //compute the 15th and 99th percentile summary statistics
-.percentile($ts_cpu;0.15;0.99).as($perc_cpu)
+.percentile($ts_cpu;0.99).as($perc_cpu_99)
+.percentile($ts_cpu;0.90).as($perc_cpu_90)

-//print the percentile values, and all cpu time series data points.
+//chart the percentile values, and all cpu time series data points.
+.note("### CPU Utilization for EC2 instances")
+.chart($perc_cpu_99;$perc_cpu_90 ; @barcombo)
-.print($perc_cpu ; $ts_cpu)
+.chart($ts_cpu ; @line)
-        .out("cloudwatch cpu results")
 ```
+Here is the resulting html you would expect: [Sample results](./examples/sample_result.html)

 #### 1. Sign-up and run the demo program
 [Signup and activate an Autoptic endpoint](https://www.autoptic.io/#signup).
 Follow the instructions to setup your environment and run the demo program.

-Add your account credentials in the "aws_access_key_id" and "aws_secret_access_key".
+Add your account credentials "aws_access_key_id" and "aws_secret_access_key" in the env.json property file.
 The account must have read access to CloudWatch.
 For more information check the [AWS guide on access credentials](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html).
 Autoptic does not cache or store the credentials you submit over the API.

 The sample query is retrieving the "CPUUtilization" of an EC2 instance.
 [Check the full CloudWatch metrics list](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/viewing_metrics_with_cloudwatch.html) for more options.
 Check out the [example programs](./examples/) for more ideas on how to use PQL for more programmable assessments.

-Here is the response you would expect in a json format: [Sample results](./examples/sample_result.json)

-#### 2. Install the VSCode Autoptic extension
+#### 2. Use the VSCode Autoptic extension
-You can download and install a [VSCode exension](https://github.com/autopticio/vscode-pql) and edit/run PQL programs from the IDE.
+You can download and install our [VSCode exension](https://github.com/autopticio/vscode-pql) and edit/run PQL programs from the IDE.
+Using VSCode is very convenient when you are iterating and building a collection of programs or writing more extensive storybooks.
+The extension provides syntax highlighting and runtime access to run PQL programs.
+You can edit,run and view results directly from Visual Studio Code.

 ## Autoptic Architecture
 PQL programs are edited locally and posted through a secure API endpoint to the Autoptic PQL runtime where code is executed.
 The runtime will get time series data from the remote sources configured in the program and return the computed results in html or json to the requesting client.